magao-x/MagAOX/apps/resurrector/README.md

     * Command-line syntax can be used overrides default
       * -r role
       * --role=role
+* Output redirect
+    * Default action redirect each INDI driver device's STDERR and STDOUT outputs to a file
+        * Target file is /opt/MagAOX/sys/<devicename>/outputs
+        * N.B. "/opt/MagAOX" prefix can be overridden with envvar MagAOX_PATH
+    * To not redirect devices' outputs:
+        * --no-output-redirect
+        * -nor
+* Verbosity
+    * -v
+    * --verbose
 * Help
     * Prints Usage to STDOUT
     * Command-line syntax